-I was at my locker, doing locker stuff, when suddenly Horty Weaver appears, that prissy troll, standing right next to the door, holding her books against her chest with both arms crossed over them.
+I was at my locker, doing locker stuff, when suddenly Horty Weaver appears, that prissy troll, standing right next to the door, holding her books against her chest with both arms crossed.

 “Pam doesn’t have five boyfriends in Florida,” she says.
 “She doesn’t even have a boyfriend here.
 Why are you lying?”

 “That’s just what I heard,” I shrugged.
 “I don’t know.”
 Which was true.
 I mean, it may have been in my own head that I heard it, before forcing myself to say it out loud as some sort of perverse-morality plausible deniability.
 But I did, in fact, hear it someplace.
 I knew I had to play it cool and deny, which, in grandad’s language, was the equivalent of ‘siccing a gaggle of boot-licking, scum-sucking lawyers on it’.

 “Think about it.
 Every president in history—what are we talking?
 Businessman, senator, governor, sure.
 But the majority have always been lawyers.
 Nobody moves in and out of the revolving door like a lawyer.
 You’re probably too dumb to go that route, but if by some miracle you’re able, you make yourself someone’s boot-licking, scum-sucking lawyer, you hear?
 No safer job in the world.
 Then you join some gaggle of ‘em up on Wall Street, and when they say ‘sic’, boy, you sic.“

 “You’re just saying that because you like her.”

 “What?”
 I got real interested in what she was saying all of a sudden.
 “Nuh-uh.”

 “I heard you told someone that you and her were dating.”
 Oh crap, I remember thinking.